I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 It's no different than when the Democrats say, you better stop criticizing Obama.

-You're gonna really tick off the independence.
+You're going to really tick off the independents.

-And we say, yeah, you know, we better stop criticizing the independent uh Obama because they're gonna tick off the independent.
+And we say, yeah, you know, we better stop criticizing the independents, Obama.

 And so they neuter us.

-Well, not me, but I mean the Republican leadership.
+Well, not me, but I mean, the Republican leadership.

 That's all you need.

-This is what he said about it.
+It's what he said about it.

-I'm gonna quote him directly.
+I'm going to quote him directly.

-Just walk out, walk out, and put that double barreled shotgun and fire two blasts outside the house.
+Just walk out, walk out and put that double-barreled shotgun and fire two blasts outside the house.

-The vice president, I know you're smiling, but gosh, the vice president of the United States actually told women, facing an attack, to just empty their shotguns into the air.
+The vice president, I know you're smiling, but gosh, the vice president of the United States actually told women facing an attack to just empty their shotguns into the air.

 Honestly, have they lost their minds over at the White House?